cmtt/publicsuffixlist/README.md

 ## Installation

-The PSL module can be installed via npm or manually. underscore.js and its extension underscore.string are currently required as dependancies.
+The PSL module can be installed via npm or manually.

 A current copy of the Public Suffix List will be downloaded when npm is used.

-After manual installation, the download_list.js script should be started to download a current copy of the effective_tld_names.dat from publicsuffix.org.
+After a manual installation, the download_list.js script should be started in order to download a current copy of the list from publicsuffix.org.

 ## Usage